TetricusLabs/fastapi_crudbuilder/README.md

 ```
 ## Required parameters
 - db_model: The SqlAlchemy model you want to create CRUD endpoints for
-- db_func: The function that returns the SqlAlchemy session
+- db_func: The function that returns the SqlAlchemy session you'd like to use

 ## Optional extensions

 ### Infer Create/Update
 This will infer the model for the create and update endpoints from the SqlAlchemy model.
-Otherwise you can pass in a Pydantic model
+Otherwise, you can pass in a
-for the data to be validated against.
+custom Pydantic model for the data to be validated against.
 This should also be reflected in the automatically generated OpenAPI documentation.

 ### Security
-You can pass in a FastAPI Security object to the CRUDBuilder class.
-This will be applied based on the operation type (read, create, update, delete).
+You can pass in a FastAPI Security object to the CRUDBuilder class for each operation type (read, create, update, delete).

 ### Postprocessors
 Post Processors are passed into the CRUDBuilder class as a list of functions that take the model as an argument and
 return a function that takes the response as an argument and returns a modified version of the response.